 igor zabel award for culture and theory 2022

-Watch the recap this year's Igor Zabel Award programme here
+You can watch the recap of the whole Igor Zabel Award 2022 programme here

 2022 LAUREATE

-The 2022 Igor Zabel Award jury awards Bojana Pejić (born in Belgrade, 1948, based in Berlin) for her lifelong research into the constituent elements of Eastern European art and culture.
+The 2022 Igor Zabel Award jury has awarded Bojana Pejić (born in Belgrade, 1948, based in Berlin) for her lifelong research into the constituent elements of Eastern European art and culture.

 Her writings, and particularly her complex international exhibitions such as After the Wall: Art and Culture in Post-Communist Europe (1999–2001) and Gender Check: Femininity and Masculinity in the Art of Eastern Europe (2009–2010), have had worldwide impact, critically marking our understanding of art during state socialism and also providing critical analysis of post-socialist culture after 1989.
 Pejić orchestrates transnational teams or works alone as she surveys what Eastern European countries have in common, and how their art makes visible the history, nationalism, and gender politics.
 Her understanding of Eastern Europe transcends ideological pictures of an oppressed and underdeveloped East.
 She explores its many cultural histories, treating them not as derivative products of Western exemplars, but as heterogenous and specific, and having their own unique importance.
 What’s more, her writings and exhibitions generate conclusions that are valuable beyond Eastern Europe: they provide lessons on art, society, and power structures relevant to audiences around the world.
 Bojana Pejić is an art historian and also an activist for whom academia is never sufficient.
 She compels us to reread our past in order to change our common future.